-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ The school works in partnership with all parents and carers. ✓ The parents/carers of all pupils attend parent/carer evenings, key stage class meetings at the beginning of the year and EYFS new parents meetings. ✓ Pupil's reports are sent home at the end of each term. ✓ Parents are invited into school for various events: Open days/evenings Class/special assemblies Celebrations e.g. Mazey Day Parade and Christmas performances.
-End of project exhibitions. ✓ The school encourages dialogue between families/parents and school through: Reading diaries Individual home/school books Texting service Weekly newsletter Termly curriculum information letters Parents' Evenings. ✓ Parents/carers know exactly who to contact if they have any concerns. ✓ The website enables parents/carers to understand more about what their young person is learning. ✓ The school operates an open appointment system for all parents bookable at the school office. ✓ Parents are able to contact the school re concerns at any time.
-Appointments/enquiries can be made through the school office. ✓ Families are invited to attend information sessions re supporting their young person at home e.g. literacy and numeracy skills, parents group for pupils with SEND. ✓ Virtual sites e.g.' My Maths' are available so that there is less confusion at home for young people with SEND. ✓ Autistic Champions have been identified and trained. ✓ Parents/carers are supported in attending, and are actively involved in, all CAF,TAF/Early Support meetings and reviews. ✓ Parent/carer's views are an integral part of CAF, TAF/Early Support meetings and SEN reviews. ✓ Advocacy, if required, is available to ensure the above. ✓ The school has a named Family Support Worker. ✓ All documentation is presented in a format that is accessible to individual parents. ✓ Parents are encouraged to join in with school trips. ✓ Parents are encouraged to support their child with one-to-one reading and other homework. ✓ Advice from outside professionals is integrated into the classroom provision.
+- ✓ The school works in partnership with all parents and carers. - ✓ The parents/carers of all pupils attend parent/carer evenings, key stage class meetings at the beginning of the year and EYFS new parents meetings. - ✓ Pupil's reports are sent home at the end of each term. - ✓ Parents are invited into school for various events: - Open days/evenings - Class/special assemblies - Celebrations e.g. Mazey Day Parade and Christmas performances. - End of project exhibitions. - √ The school encourages dialogue between families/parents and school through: - Reading diaries - Individual home/school books - Texting service - Weekly newsletter - Termly curriculum information letters - Parents' Evenings. - ✓ Parents/carers know exactly who to contact if they have any concerns. - √ The website enables parents/carers to understand more about what their young person is learning. - √ The school operates an open appointment system for all parents bookable at the school office.

+- ✓ Parents are able to contact the school re concerns at any time.
+Appointments/enquiries can be made through the school office. - ✓ Families are supported to help their young person at home e.g. literacy and numeracy skills, parents group for pupils with SEND.
+Family support worker run behaviour workshops. - ✓ Virtual sites e.g.' My Maths' are available so that there is less confusion at home for young people with SEND. - ✓ Autistic Champions have been identified and trained.

+- ✓ Parents/carers are supported in attending, and are actively involved in, all CAF,TAF/Early Support meetings and reviews. - ✓ Parent/carer's views are an integral part of CAF, TAF/Early Support meetings and SEN reviews. - ✓ Advocacy, if required, is available to ensure the above. - √ The school has a named Family Support Worker. - ✓ All documentation is presented in a format that is accessible to individual parents. - ✓ Parents are encouraged to join in with school trips. - ✓ Parents are encouraged to support their child with one-to-one reading and other homework. - ✓ Advice from outside professionals is integrated into the classroom provision.